container-storage-interface/spec/spec.md

       ONLINE = 1;

       // OFFLINE indicates that volumes currently published and
-      // available on a node MAY NOT be expanded.
+      // available on a node MAY NOT be expanded via
+      // ControllerExpandVolume.
 When a plugin support
       // OFFLINE volume expansion it MUST implement either the
       // EXPAND_VOLUME controller capability or the EXPAND_VOLUME
       // node capability or both.